georgetarn/terraform/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+TODO: Add additional notes about how to deploy this on a live system

 ## Built With